 Home to an inaugural graduating class of just 436 in 1968, SFCC now hosts an annual enrollment of more than 5,000 students, including over 2,000 distance learners.
 The college serves 14 counties through seven campuses and several education centers across Missouri.
 SFCC offers more than 40 programs, including two fully online degrees and more than 250 eLearning courses.

-SFCC’s online medical assistant associate degree prepares graduates for clinical and administrative tasks in a variety of ambulatory care environments.
+SFCC’s associate medical assistant degree online prepares graduates for clinical and administrative tasks in a variety of ambulatory care environments.
 The associate of applied science in medical assisting includes 61.5 credits of general education courses and major classes.
 The hybrid program requires weekly on-campus labs in addition to online study.
-Students learn how to record medical information, take vital signs, prepare exam rooms, understand electronic medical records systems, coordinate appointments, and bill patients.
-The associate degree also helps students develop skills in active listening, reading comprehension, and communication.
+Students taking medical assistant online courses will learn how to record medical information, take vital signs, prepare exam rooms, understand electronic medical records systems, coordinate appointments, and bill patients.
+The medical assistant online degree also helps students develop skills in active listening, reading comprehension, and communication.
 The program culminates in a clinical capstone experience.

-Students can access courses online through Blackboard.
+Students earning their medical assistant degree online can access courses through Blackboard.
 Learners completing the AAS degree online may choose from eight-week, 12-week, or 16-week classes.
 Distance learners should enroll full time.
 Applicants to the AAS in medical assisting must submit ACT or ACCUPLACER scores, hold a minimum GPA of 2.0, and take the test of essential academic skills (TEAS) pre-placement assessment.
 New students begin in the fall semester.
 The program accepts 25 students each year.

 State Fair Community College is regionally accredited by the Higher Learning Commission (HLC).